If there’s one day, just one day, in your life where you made a decision that changed you forever, when was it?

 Not by works, just Jesus.

 Believe.
 Accept His gift of eternal life.
 Surrender your life to Him.
 Let Him take over.
 That’s all it takes.

-Is there one day in your life when you made a decision that changed your life forever?
+Is there one day in your life where you made a decision that changed your life forever?

 This could be that day.